+SSE broadband is available wherever there's a BT telephone exchange.
 In some areas SSE may make savings by using their own equipment installed in the BT telephone exchange, but these savings are shared with all customers.
 The same standard broadband prices and features are available wherever you live.

 You can find out which SSE Broadband products are available where you live with our postcode checker.

-The speed available to you will vary based on various factors including the time of day (speeds are likely to be slower at peak times like evenings when lots of people are online), the wiring in your home, and the distance from your nearest BT telephone exchange or cabinet, with speeds decreasing the further away you are.
+The speed available to you will vary based on various factors including the time of day (speeds are likely to be slower at peak times like evenings when lots of people are online), the wiring in your home, and the distance from your nearest telephone exchange or cabinet, with speeds decreasing the further away you are.
 You can find out how close you are to your nearest exchange by using our postcode checker.